Gozala/workspace/pages/w3-machine.md

   }
   ```
 	- Idea is that VM will unpack the [[CAR]] and schedule each [[UCAN invocation]] for an execution.
-- Ok for this to be of any use scheduled invocations should have a way of running some code,
+- Ok for this to be of any use we'll need to define some more instructions